Mental wellbeing is always important

 - Keep healthy - Eat healthy, well balanced meals, don't drink too much alcohol

 - Learn new skills - use this time to take up a new hobby, like drawing there are plenty of videos on Youtube to help you with this and many universities are offering online courses for free.
-You could also give your garden lots of attention or read that book you have been meaning to read
+You could also give your garden lots of attention or read that book you have been meaning to read.
+Try out the National Careers Service Skills Toolkit

 - Volunteer - You can volunteer while staying at home either directly for a local organisation or through Talk Community.
 You can help your friends and family by providing a friendly ear during these difficult times either over the phone or by social media Volunteer to support your community